stoeps13/connections-doc/source/user/files/t_files_share_files_refresh.md

 To see how a file is shared, open the file page and click the **Sharing** tab.

+!!! note
-**Note:** If you have a subscription to HCL Connections Docs Cloud, you also can collaborate on an uploaded document, spreadsheet, or presentation file by using a **Share** option.
+    If you have a subscription to HCL Connections Docs Cloud, you also can collaborate on an uploaded document, spreadsheet, or presentation file by using a **Share** option.
 This enables you to send an invitation to named contacts and request that they view or edit a particular file with you.
 Sharing in that context is described in the following topic: *Editing a file by using HCL Docs*.

 ## Sharing a file { .section}